edoardottt/twitterbot2/README.md

   -t, --timeline        Search for tweets in the bot and user's timeline.
   -k KEYWORD, --keyword KEYWORD
                         Search for tweets with a defined keyword.
+  -s STATS, --stats STATS
-  -s, --stats           Show the statistics of the bot.
+                        Show the statistics of the inputted bot (username).
+  -oc OUTPUT_CSV, --output-csv OUTPUT_CSV
+                        Produce a csv file containing the stats for the inputted used (ALL for anyone).
+  -oj OUTPUT_JSON, --output-json OUTPUT_JSON
+                        Produce a json file containing the stats for the inputted used (ALL for anyone).
+  -oh OUTPUT_HTML, --output-html OUTPUT_HTML
+                        Produce a html file containing the stats for the inputted used (ALL for anyone).
 ```

 Contributing 🤝